5 min read

 As the text of the book is seen in the window, to make things easier I first of all googled “mirror an image” and used the first tool that came up.
 Here’s the mirror image that I got:

 I then cropped it and uploaded it into ChatGPT to see if it would be able to parse the text.
 It wasn’t.
-Google Translate fared only slightly better:
+Google Translate fared slightly better:

 to leather gloves the hova 2007 incter days pots her portmanteau long, and whistio sou or det.
 She has the le tex den Wipam's cous